How to sell your house at auction for the best price

 The winning bidder is legally bound to buy and must pay a 10% deposit within the next day (usually 24 hours).
 Typically they have 28 days from when the hammer falls to complete the transaction.

-What does it cost to sell your house at auction?
+What’s the cost to sell your house at auction?

 Let’s start with your typical high street estate agent.
 They will charge you between 1 and 2% of the sales price on completion.
 There’s nothing to pay upfront and no fees if you take your property off the market after the exclusive period.